KKDD41/Data_Science_Final_Project/README.md

 - **Interpretability**: Unlike more complex models, logistic regression models have the advantage of being interpretable.
 Each feature’s weights indicate the importance and influence on the sentiment classification.
 - **Efficiency**: Logistic regression is less computationally intensive than more complex algorithms, making it a relatively fast model to train.
-- **Probabilistic** Interpretation: The model outputs a probability for the sentiment class, which can be a useful measure of confidence in the classification.
+- **Probabilistic Interpretation**: The model outputs a probability for the sentiment class, which can be a useful measure of confidence in the classification.
 ```python
 LG = LogisticRegression()
 logistic_regression = train_model(